cedardevs/onestop/docs/metadata-manager/v3/onestop-metadata-loading.md

 #### OneStop Required fields
 For a records to be indexed and searchable by the downstream OneStop client, a record must include the follow discovery fields:

-####required Collection fields:
+Required Collection fields:
 - fileIdentifier
 - title

-####required Granule fields:
+Required Granule fields:
 - fileIdentifier
 - parentIdentifier
 - hierarchyLevelName
 - title

 ### Integrating upstream application to the underlying Kafka system